bcgov/forestry-bridge-form/fpo-api/README.md

 ## Overview

-The API provides an interface into the database for Family Protection Order.
+The API currently does __not__ interface with the database now,database component is based off of the Family Protection Order repo.
+The API is developed in Django/Python, using a Visual Studio 2017 project.

 ## Development